Every moment and place says,“Put this design in your carpet!” Rumi

 This is an extremely useful way to look at great carpets in a unique context.
 They are not mere decorative objects but sacred spaces.
 They are not symbols pointing towards meaning but they are portals of expanded experience.
 As above so below.
 Many (perhaps most) rugs can be seen as gardens or “paradise”.

 Additionally, carpets form a connection to the body, but from underneath, and therefore with some distance from mind.
 Despite their ubiquity, they are liminal in terms of their presence.
 They occupy a liminal space between nature and culture.
 It is also important to note that in the material culture of the tribal people of Central Asia, there was no hard distinction between the self and the culture.
 The various nomads of the steep who dwell in yurts with their carpet and woven textile and interiors regularly produce rugs, tents, and clothing for their needs much of it and highly decorative patterns.
 There is a little material distinction between what one wore on the body and what one slept on and what one dwelled in.
+In the Extended Phenotype evolutionary biologist Richard Dawkins makes the remarkable observation: “A beaver’s damn is the outward expression of the beaver’s genome.”
+One might make a similar claim of the traditional yurt dwellers of Central Asia.
 The body is blended as one with material culture.
 The chasm between the people of the yurt and the art admirers of the West is immense.
-The carpet in Asia was received as the many ancestral and communitarian memories associated with this perspective of singularity.
-The body is blended as one within material culture.
+We have trouble understanding this inhabiting this perspective.
+But the carpet in Asia was received as the many ancestral and communitarian memories associated with this perspective of singularity.
+The body is blended as one within material culture in identity, expression and meaning.

 Furthermore, I believe that the classical medallion carpet which is more often associated with the weaving of the courts can be seen as a mandala that can orient us in life.
 These medallion carpets were likely originally woven in formal workshops and are less common in the tribal rugs of nomadic people.
 The Mamluk carpets of the 13th through 16th century are arguably the most sublime example of this type of carpet.
 They are mostly characterized by a central medallion, surrounded by a variety of smaller geometric motifs, forming a kaleidoscope appearance.
 The pallet is limited to red, blue, green and yellow tones.
 These carpets are both incredibly complex and mysteriously peaceful.
 They beckon the viewer to contemplate and enter the cosmic mandala of the medallion.
 In various traditions, mandalas may be employed for focusing attention of practitioners and adepts, as a spiritual guidance tool, for establishing a sacred space and as an aid to meditation and trance induction.
 It is well documented that Carl Jung drew mandalas as a practice of inner work.
 He said that the Mandela helped him to discover and understand his inner self, and he used mandalas to heal his patients as well.
 The path that a mandala describes is like the circular dance of a dervish in a monastery.
 A mystical view could see these carpets as lessons that all of reality is illusory, but that the universe has an underlying structure.
 These medallion carpets can certainly be directly experienced through active imagination and contemplation.